-4.3 This policy, in line with the Academy's corporate values of integrity, consistency, impartiality, fairness and best practice, provides both staff and management with mutually understood guidelines for the administration of this procedure.

-4.4 The scope of this procedure extends to all Academy employees, permanent, voluntary and fixed term.

-4.5 Time limits specified in this document may be extended by mutual agreement.

-4.6 If requested, employees may be accompanied by a recognised trade union representative or work colleague, not involved in any part of the process, at any interviews.

-5. Objectives

-- 5.1 The Academy has taken the following steps to communicate expectations to staff: - The development and publication of a formal statement of its expectations on standards of personal conduct, propriety and accountability; - The development and publication of a formal statement of the procedures to be followed by employees who have a suspicion of, or concern about, possible or actual malpractice within the Academy.
-(Whistleblowing Policy)

-6. Gifts & Hospitality
+- 3.3 This policy, in line with the Academy's corporate values of integrity, consistency, impartiality, fairness and best practice, provides both staff and management with mutually understood guidelines for the administration of this procedure. - 3.4 The scope of this procedure extends to all Academy employees, permanent, voluntary and fixed term. - 3.5 Time limits specified in this document may be extended by mutual agreement. - 3.6 If requested, employees may be accompanied by a recognised trade union representative or work colleague, not involved in any part of the process, at any interviews. - 4.
+Equal Opportunities statement: - 4.1.
+Joseph Leckie Academy is committed to equality of opportunity, and to promoting an ethos of dignity, courtesy and respect throughout the organisation. - 5.
+Objectives: - 5.1 The Academy has taken the following steps to communicate expectations to staff: - The development and publication of a formal statement of its expectations on standards of personal conduct, propriety and accountability; - The development and publication of a formal statement of the procedures to be followed by employees who have a suspicion of, or concern about, possible or actual malpractice within the Academy.
+(Whistleblowing Policy) - 6.
+Gifts & Hospitality: - 6.1 These guidelines will help you to judge what sort of gift, and what level of hospitality is acceptable.

-6.1 These guidelines will help you to judge what sort of gift, and what level of hospitality is acceptable.
-The following general rules apply and must guide decisions on receipt of gifts and hospitality as an employee of the Academy:

-• To accept gifts should be the exception.
+- 6.2 The following general rules apply and must guide decisions on receipt of gifts and hospitality as an employee of the Academy: - To accept gifts should be the exception.
 You may accept small 'thank you' gifts of token value, such as a diary, a coffee mug or bunch of flowers, not over £25 in value.
-You should notify the Finance Manager of any gift or hospitality over this value for entry in the Register of Business Interests.

-• Always say no if you think the giver has an ulterior motive.
-Be sensitive to the possibility that the giver may think that even small gifts or simple hospitality will elicit a more prompt service or preferential treatment.

-• Never accept a gift or hospitality from anyone who is, or may be in the foreseeable future, tendering for any contract with the Academy, seeking employment with the Academy or is in dispute with the Academy, even if you are not directly involved in that service area.

-• Where items purchased for the Academy include a 'free gift', such a gift should either be handed to the Principal.

-• If you are in doubt about the acceptability of any gift or offer of hospitality it is your responsibility to consult your Head of Department and/or the Office Manager.

-• 6.3 A gauge of what is acceptable in terms of hospitality is whether this Academy would offer a similar level of hospitality in similar circumstances.

-• Occasional working lunches with customers, providers or partners are generally acceptable as a way of doing business provided they are not to an unreasonable level or cost.

-• Invitations to corporate hospitality events must each be judged on their merit.

-• Provided the general rules have been taken into account, it may be acceptable to join other company/organisation guests at:
+You should notify the Office Manager of any gift or hospitality over this value for entry in the Register of Business Interests. - Always say no if you think the giver has an ulterior motive.
+Be sensitive to the possibility that the giver may think that even small gifts or simple hospitality will elicit a more prompt service or preferential treatment. - Never accept a gift or hospitality from anyone who is, or may be in the foreseeable future, tendering for any contract with the Academy, seeking employment with the Academy or is in dispute with the Academy, even if you are not directly involved in that service area. - Where items purchased for the Academy include a 'free gift', such a gift should either be handed to the Office Manager or Principal. - If you are in doubt about the acceptability of any gift or offer of hospitality it is your responsibility to consult your Head of Department and/or the Office Manager. - 6.3 A gauge of what is acceptable in terms of hospitality is whether this Academy would offer a similar level of hospitality in similar circumstances. - Occasional working lunches with customers, providers or partners are generally acceptable as a way of doing business provided they are not to an unreasonable level or cost. - Invitations to corporate hospitality events must each be judged on their merit. - Provided the general rules have been taken into account, it may be acceptable to join other company/organisation guests at: - a. sponsored cultural and sporting events, or other public performances, as a representative of the Academy;

-- sponsored cultural and sporting events, or other public performances, as a representative of the Academy - special events or celebrations.
+b. special events or celebrations.